Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly instructs to first try 'nlm login' via Bash/terminal and only use this tool if the automated CLI fails.
-This provides clear when-to-use and when-not-to-use guidance.
+The description explicitly instructs the AI to first run 'nlm login' via Bash/terminal and only use this tool if that fails.
+This provides clear when-to-use and when-not-to-use guidance, and the alternative is named.
+The instructions are actionable and prevent misuse.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.